Moth joke

 The moth joke is a 2009 joke told by the Canadian stand-up comedian Norm Macdonald, delivered during an appearance on The Tonight Show with Conan O'Brien.
-The joke involves a moth who enters a podiatrist's office, tells a Kafkaesque narrative about his family miseries, and, upon being told by the podiatrist that he should see a psychiatrist and asking why entered his office, responds, "cause the light was on".
+The joke involves a moth who enters a podiatrist's office, tells a Kafkaesque narrative about his family miseries, and, upon being told by the podiatrist that he should see a psychiatrist and asking why he entered his office, responds, "cause the light was on".
 The joke has been described as a shaggy-dog story that deals with the interactions between nature, culture, misery, existential despair, and the tension between comedy and comics.
 Commenters have called the moth joke one of Macdonald's best.